Dihomo-γ-linolenic acid: Biological effects

 All of these effects are anti-inflammatory.
 This is in marked contrast with the analogous metabolites of arachidonic acid (AA), which are the series-2 thromboxanes and prostanoids and the series-4 leukotrienes.
 In addition to yielding anti-inflammatory eicosanoids, DGLA competes with AA for COX and lipoxygenase, inhibiting the production of AA's eicosanoids.
+However, DGLA is converted to AA by Δ5 desaturase (FADS1).

+FADS1 and ELOVL5 are differently expressed among tissues and cell types.
+For example, human neutrophils contain ELOVL5 but not FADS1.

+Supplementation

 Taken orally in a small study, DGLA produced antithrombotic effects.

+Borage is a rich source of γ-linolenic acid (GLA)—the dietary precursor to DGLA.

-Supplementing dietary GLA increases serum DGLA, as well as serum AA levels.
-Cosupplementation with GLA and EPA lowers serum AA levels by blocking Δ-5-desaturase activity, while also lowering leukotriene synthesis in neutrophils.
+Supplementing dietary GLA increases serum DGLA as well as serum AA levels.
+Cosupplementation of GLA and EPA (20:5 n−3) increases serum DGLA while also decreasing increasing AA levels by blocking Δ5-desaturase activity.
+Leukotriene synthesis in neutrophils is consequently lowered.
+Cosupplementation of GLA with botanical n-3 fatty acids also result in improved conversion from GLA to DGLA and reduced conversion from DGLA to AA.

-Borage is a rich source of γ-linolenic acid—the dietary precursor to DGLA.